 Using illicit Fentanyl and Heroin causes many deaths through unintentional overdose; the stats speak for themselves:

-A non-medically assisted withdrawal from Heroin is extremely unpleasant and whilst there is a definite danger of life-threatening symptoms developing, it rarely kills.
-Withdrawal from Fentanyl is an entirely different matter, withdrawals can and do kill; medical help must be sought if you wish to quit the drug.
+A non-medically assisted withdrawal from Heroin is extremely unpleasant and, while there is a definite danger of life-threatening symptoms developing, it rarely kills.
+Withdrawal from Fentanyl is an entirely different matter; withdrawals can and do kill, making it imperative to seek medical help if you wish to quit the drug.

-The safest place to detox from Fentanyl within a drug rehab, where you will not only receive high levels of medical support but also counselling and therapies that will support your ongoing recovery.
+The safest place to detox from Fentanyl, a potent synthetic opioid, within a drug rehab, where you will not only receive high levels of medical support but also counselling and therapies that will support your ongoing recovery.
+Illicitly made Fentanyl can be distributed in various forms, including as nasal sprays, posing significant risks due to its potency and the ease with which it can be mixed with other substances.

 Detoxing from Heroin or Fentanyl is only the beginning; a relapse on either or both is what often causes overdose due to reduced tolerance levels from a period of abstinence.